Skip to content

 An explanation trace of two simple rules that matched in a substate.

-To get a better picture of what a shared identity is, consider the two simple rules and the explanation trace of how they matched in a substate as shown in Figure 4.4.
+To get a better picture of what a shared identity is, consider the two simple rules and the explanation trace of how they matched in a substate as shown in the explanation trace figure.
 The connection between rule 2 and rule 1 will unify the identities of <s> ,<x> an <y> in rule 1 with the identities of <s> ,<x> an <y2> in rule 2.
-So, the <x> in rule 2 shares the same identity as the <x> in rule 1.
-Similarly, the <y2> in rule 2 shares the same identity as <y> in rule 1.
-In contrast, the <y> in rule 2 does NOT share the same identity as the <y> in rule 1.
+So, the <x> in rule 2 shares the same identity as the <x> in rule

 It doesn’t matter that the <y> in rule 1 uses the same variable name as the<y> in rule 2.
 It also doesn’t matter that both conditions with <y> happen to match the same working memory element, (S1 ^number 3).
 In terms of sharing an identity, the only thing that matters is how the rules interact, namely whether there’s a connection between elements in the condition of one rule and elements in the actions of another rule.